 I would like every one of you to speak in tongues, but I would rather have you prophesy.
 The one who prophesies is greater than the one who speaks in tongues, unless someone interprets, so that the church may be edified.1 Corinthians 14:5

 Paul makes a point of telling everyone that the people who speak in tongues are only edifying themselves because they are in a conversation with God.
-However, the one who hears God’s voice and translates it into intelligible words is edifying everyone who listens to His words.
-That should be the purpose of the church, edify all the members of the church rather than people deriving self-edification and in the process expecting self-glorification.
+However the one who hears God’s voice and translates it in intelligible words is edifying everyone who listen to His words.
+That should be the purpose of the church, to edify all the members of the church rather than people deriving self-edification and in the process expecting self-glorification.

 The people in the church at Corinth who spoke in tongues either were not able to translate their prayers or did not feel the need to do so.
 This worried Paul as their Sunday morning services would have resembled the scene at a fish market, with all vendors shouting together creating utter chaos.
-Such worship sessions where everyone is trying to get one upon each other will lead to confusion and chaos in the church and the purpose of their worship will be defeated.
-Such worship sessions are not pleasing to God.
+Such worship sessions where everyone is trying to get one up on each other, will lead to confusion and chaos in the church and the purpose of their worship will be defeated.
+Such worship session are not pleasing to God.
 The only person who will be happy with such a worship session is the evil one.

 For God is not a God of disorder but of peace —as in all the congregations of the Lord’s people.1 Corinthians 14:33

 Unless you speak intelligible words with your tongue, how will anyone know what you are saying?
 You will just be speaking into the air.1 Corinthians 14:9

 The purpose of group worship is to gather together and praise God.
 If the purpose was for each one to talk to God personally, that could have been done from the comfort of their homes.
 We gather together to lift others up so that they may also praise God but often people are just lifting themselves in front of their peers.
 People highlight their status, wealth and also their closeness to God as a means of distinguishing themselves from the crowd.
 Paul rebukes such people saying,